znewman01/nix-doom-emacs/README.md

 [emacs-overlay](https://github.com/nix-community/emacs-overlay) may not be compatible with the `doom-emacs` requirements.

+# Quick Start

+If you're impatient, you can run ``nix run github:nix-community/nix-doom-emacs``.
+If you want to use it more extensively, then you should continue reading [the documentation](./docs)

 # Documentation
 To know how to use Nix-Doom-Emacs, and to fix other issues, check the [documentation](./docs)